-That’s fragility; introduce a little force or instability, and destruction follows.
+Let’s start with fragility.
+Imagine you’re cooking a Denver omelette and accidentally drop an egg on the floor of your kitchen.
+What happens to the egg?
+Of course, it cracks open and makes a mess.
+That’s an example of fragility–introduce a little instability or chaos, and destruction follows.
 Fragility should be avoided at all costs: fragile systems, fragile investments, fragile jobs… the list goes on.

 - Focusing direction